mekkablue/Glyphs-Scripts/README.md

 *In script typefaces, you may often need the Build Positional calt script.
 If you find yourself turning OT features on and off a lot, take a look at the Activate Default Features and Floating Features scripts.
 And check out the Set Palette from Window > Plugin Manager.*

 * **Activate Default Features:** In the current Edit tab, activates all OT features that are recommended to be on by default (according to the spec).
+* **Baseline Wiggle:** Add OpenType feature with pseudorandom GPOS baseline shift for all glyphs in a class.
 * **Build ccmp for Hebrew Presentation Forms:** Builds the ccmp feature for precomposed `uniFBxx` glyphs, e.g. if you have pedagesh, you get 'sub pe dagesh by pedagesh' in your ccmp.
 * **Build Italic Shift Feature:** Creates and inserts GPOS feature code for shifting glyphs, e.g., parentheses and punctuation for the case feature.
 * **Build Positional Feature:** Looks for `.init`, `.medi`, `.fina`, and `.isol` glyphs, and injects positional substitution code into your `calt` feature (or any other feature you specify).
 If run again, will *update* class and feature code.
 See this tutorial for more info: https://glyphsapp.com/learn/features-part-4-positional-alternates